 Glass landscapes & jewellery from Carmarthenshire

-I live and work in a small studio near Newcastle Emlyn surrounded by fields, woods and big skies, close to Cardigan Bay, the Teifi and Towy rivers, the hills of the Preselis – Carningli, Foel Drygarn, Carn Menyn.
+I live and work from a small studio near Newcastle Emlyn surrounded by fields, woods and big skies, close to Cardigan Bay, the Teifi and Towy rivers, the hills of the Preselis – Carningli, Foel Drygarn, Carn Menyn.
 Endless skyline inspiration.
 That line which defines the space, defines the vastness of the landscape.
 The edge of the broad vista.
 The balance of boundaries, the line between worlds.

 Lose yourself in the landscape, feel the wind on your face, inhale the sea’s breath, hear the raven call.